JennEYoon/datasciY/scipy2020/README.md

   * To read Tutorials for Pandas, PyTorch ML, PySal, Baysian Stats
     - Monday Basian - to do
     - Tuesday Numpy -read most (Dask - parallel computing)
-      * numpy was disaster due to presenter using ipython as format, not providing working jupyter  otebook.
+      * numpy was disaster due to presenter using ipython as format, not providing working jupyter  notebook.
+Material is slides is very good.
+But printer 2 sloda per page makes it very hard to follow along, constant scrolling.
+Should be provided as ppt or printed 1 slide per page in landscape page format.
+Maybe source file is no longer available?
-      * after 45 min switvhed to Dask.
+      * after 45 min switched to Dask.
 Actually good presentation & timing.
 Was able to understand everything.

     - Wed PyTorch (Pandas)
       (Titanic data, notebook saved to CoLab, Gdrive)